 AquaBounty expects the project cost to be in the range of $290 million to $320 million, including a reserve for potential contingencies of $30 million.
 The Company anticipates commercial stocking of salmon eggs to commence in late 2023.
 Once in full operation, the farm is expected to bring more than 100 new jobs to the region.

 CRB, an international leader in sustainable engineering, architecture, construction, and consulting solutions to the food and beverage and life sciences industry, will lead the design and construction of the facility for AquaBounty.
-Innovasea, a global leader in technologically advanced aquatic solutions for aquaculture and fish tracking, is designing the Recirculating Aquaculture Systems (“RAS”) technology for the new farm.
+Innovasea, a global leader in technologically advanced aquatic solutions for aquaculture and fish tracking, is designing the Recirculating Aquaculture Systems (“RAS”) technology for the new farm to bring Locally Raised Salmon.

 “AquaBounty’s facility demonstrates the bold vision necessary to defeating food insecurity on a global scale,” said Ryan Schroeder, President of CRB.
 “We are extremely humbled and grateful that our integrated ONEsolution approach is playing a key role in uniting that vision with execution methods designed to deliver projects on schedule, on budget and with high quality.”